 Mallorca; sun & waste!

-The tourists going to the island of Mallorca in Spain are invited to bring their trash along with them to burn it in the new incinerator which is succesfully fighting recycling, composting and reuse.
+The tourists going to the island of Mallorca in Spain are invited to bring their trash along with them to burn it in the new incinerator which is successfully fighting recycling, composting and reuse.

 This is the –ironic- message that the local group GOB wanted to transmit in their latest action in front of the regional parliament upon the approval of the decree to import waste to feed the burner.
 Sadly, the European Commission is also supporting importing waste from many km away to the island despite being a contradiction of the proximity principle and the waste hierarchy.

 In the beautiful island of Mallorca one can find the best and the worst of waste management in southern Europe.
 On one hand some zero waste municipalities (15% of Mallorca`s population) have implemented ambitious door-to-door source separation schemes which would allow them to recycle more than 75% of the waste.
 On the other hand the regional government through the company TIRME created to privatise waste management had built an incinerator with the capacity to burn 300,000tn of waste which represented 75% of all the municipal solid waste generated in the island.

 After an obscure and dodgy process in 2007 this already overdimensioned burner was enlarged with an extra capacity to burn 432,000tn more.
 In total, Mallorca generates 542,094 tn and has an incineration capacity of 736,000tn in 2011.
 The biggest incinerator in southern Europe burns 84% of all municipal waste generated in the island; hence most recyclables and compostables are today incinerated.

 Today in Mallorca the more you recycle the more you pay, the more you burn the cheaper it is.

 There are at least three reasons why this is a bad practice of waste and resource management: